Pruning and landscape care at a Rogue Valley landscape aka the BIRD ESTATE

 Pruning at Rogue River house

-The part that can't be seen was the hedge getting too wide (deep) and the inside looked like decades of severe topping with more dead than living.
-I pruned-away the entire back side of this hedge because it faces the forest, and out of view.
-The thinner depth simplied future shearing and allows placing a ladder in back.
-Planting new arborvitae to fill gaps will be easier with more room.
-The inside is now 99% clean of flammable deadwood.
-The extra space also makes irrigation changes easier.
+The part that can't be seen was the hedge getting too wide (deep) and the inside loaded with deadwood from heavy topping.
+I pruned-away the entire back side of this hedge because it faces the forest out of view.
+The thinner depth simplied future shearing and allows placing a ladder in back for increase safety.
+Planting new arborvitae to fill gaps is easier with the extra space.
+The inside became 99% clean of flammable deadwood.

 Pruning at Rogue River house

-At a glance, all this soft foliage may look comfortable and inviting, but the excess growth is causing several difficulties.
-The foliage of the hedge in the background is declining from lack of light.
-The vines started growing into the wall tiles, block light light to windows and was almost bending conduit to the lights.
+At a glance, all this soft foliage looks comfortable and inviting, but excess growth causes several difficulties.
+Vines started growing into the wall tiles, block light light to windows and was starting to bend conduit.

 Pruning at Rogue River house